 In 2008, the RWMA traveled to Mexico on a cruise along with the Dance Team.
 The trip included stops in San Diego , Catalina Island, and Ensenada .
 Along with the Dance Team, the Band and Color Guard were featured in the ship’s showroom on the final evening of the cruise.
 This was the first time since 1999 that the RWMA and Dance Team put on a production together.

 The summer of 2017 brought the RWMA it's biggest change in 20 years.
 After two decades at the helm, Mr. Change decided to step down as director.
-With the departure of Mr. Chang, the RWMA is now under the direction of it's third director in history, Mr. Matt Gilbert.
-Under his direction, the RWMA today will continue its tradition of excellence.
+With the departure of Mr. Chang, the RWMA was now under the direction of it's third director, Mr. Matt Gilbert.
+Under his direction, the RWMA continued its tradition of excellence.
 In his short time at the helm, Mr. Gilbert made a lasting impact by bringing a fresh perspective to the everyday operations directly in the band as well as WIM Club parent volunteer relations and ensured the RWMA continued to be recognized as a well-rounded program.
 The marching band continues to will continue to be competitive during the marching season in the fall while all the spring ensembles including the Jazz Band, Concert Band, Wind Ensemble, Drumline, and Winter Guard continue to remain at the top of their respective classes.
 Beyond this, a Chamber Music program offers students an opportunity to improve their musicianship in a more intimate setting that leads to a recital that also features soloists.
-Times have changed and the RWMA has evolved, it continues to put its best foot forward in representing Glen A. Wilson High School .
+Times have changed and the RWMA has evolved, it continues to put its best foot forward in representing Glen A. Wilson High School.